 Developers can use Session Replay to view, analyze, reproduce, and fix errors.

 For error drill-down, you don't need to have all sessions recorded.
-You could use cost and traffic control to record only a subset of sessions.
+You can use cost and traffic control for web applications to record only a subset of sessions.
 If the error to be analyzed isn't too sporadic, it can be detected even if only 20% of sessions are recorded.

-The default data retention timeframe of 35 days is applied to these sessions.
+The default data retention timeframe is applied to these sessions.

 The ability to play back recorded user sessions with or without playback masking settings is permission controlled.
 Permissions are available at the environment level as well as the management-zone level.
 Read more in Manage user groups and permissions.